 There are a surprising number of adult travelers preferring to stay at hostels, and not only for the price.

-At hostels, you meet lots of like-minded people of all ages and can socialize easily if you want to or chill by yourself if that is your mood of the day.
+At a hostel kind of accommodation, you meet lots of like-minded people of all ages and can socialize easily if you want to or chill by yourself if that is your mood of the day.

 Download Hostelworld, read the reviews, check out the location, photos, and amenities, and decide if that is an option for you!